Fall Protection Strategies For North Star Metals Roofs

 7. Inspect Seam Integrity Before Anchoring

 Inspect the North Star panels for correct seaming before you ever attach an SSRA1 anchor.
 On mechanically-seamed profiles like the NS-18, the structural capacity for a 5,000-lb load depends entirely on a proper mechanical fold.
-Ensure you have at least 6 feet of properly seamed panels in every direction from the mounting area to provide a safe, stable foundation for your fall arrest system.
+Ensure you have at least 6 feet of properly seamed panels in every direction from the mounting area.

 8. Wear Soft-Sole, High-Traction Footwear